Algenon L. Marbley: Education and career

 Born in Morehead City, North Carolina, Marbley received a Bachelor of Arts degree from the University of North Carolina at Chapel Hill in 1976 and a Juris Doctor from the Northwestern University School of Law in 1979.
 He was in private practice of law in Chicago, Illinois from 1979 to 1980.
 He was an assistant regional attorney of the United States Department of Health and Human Services from 1980 to 1986, returning to private practice in Columbus, Ohio, from 1986 to 1997 with Vorys, Sater, Seymour and Pease LLP.

 Federal judicial service

-On July 31, 1997, Marbley was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of Ohio vacated by John David Holschuh.
+On July 31, 1997, Marbley was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of Ohio vacated by Judge John David Holschuh.
 Marbley was confirmed by the United States Senate on October 27, 1997, and received his commission on November 7, 1997.
-He became Chief Judge on September 16, 2019.
+He served as chief judge between September 16, 2019 and September 7, 2024.
+On October 23, 2023, Marbley announced his intent to take senior status upon the confirmation of his successor.
+On November 8, 2024, Marbley reversed his decision to take senior status, citing the fact that no successor had been confirmed.

+On April 25, 2024, Judge Marbley was inducted into The Ohio State University's Office of Diversity and Inclusion Hall of Fame.
+The Hall of Fame recognizes those who have made a lasting impact on The Ohio State University and society and has shown a lifelong commitment to justice, inclusion and diversity.